-MSBSD has developed a Base Plan to guide school district activities and operations in the event of Low, Medium, and High risk environments.
+MSBSD has developed a District Plan to guide school district activities and operations in the event of Low, Medium, and High risk environments.
 Throughout this document, each risk level will be defined the following ways.
 Please note that "community" may refer to a specific classroom, school or the entire Mat-Su Borough.
-For each of the categories within the Base Plan, a brief description will be provided, followed by the protocol for each Risk Level.
+For each of the categories within the District Plan, a brief description will be provided, followed by the protocol for each risk level.

-LOW RISK MEDIUM RISK HIGH RISK MASKS RECOMMENDED No to minimal confirmed cases in the last 14 days MASKS MAY BE REQUIRIED in CLASSROOM OR SCHOOL due to a positive case Outbreaks (hot spots) or increase in school community transmission SCHOOL BUILDING CLOSED Widespread community transmission and/or multiple out- breaks (hot spots).
+LOW RISK MEDIUM RISK HIGH RISK MASKS NOT REQUIRED No to minimal confirmed cases in the last 14 days.
+MASKS ARE STRONGLY URGED IN CLASSROOM OR SCHOOL due to positive cases.
+Outbreaks (hot spots) or increase in school community transmission.
+SCHOOL BUILDING CLOSED Widespread community transmission and/or multiple out- breaks (hot spots), and/or lack of staffing.